-You can choose to 'Disable Compression of PSD and PSB files'.
+Lastly, you can choose to 'Disable Compression of PSD and PSB files'.
 These file formats normally include a lossless form of compression which helps keep the saved file size down.
 Disabling this won't improve the image quality, but may reduce the time it takes to save and will only affect 16-bit or 32-bit images.
-Having said that, efforts have been made to optimize the read/write times for PSD and PSB files.
+Having said that, efforts were made in Photoshop CS6 to optimize the read/write times for PSD and PSB files.